 (Photo: Xerces Society / Candace Fallon)

-For nearly 50 years, we have protected endangered species and their habitats, produced ground-breaking publications, trained thousands of farmers and land managers to conserve habitat, and raised awareness about the importance and plights of invertebrates in forests, prairies, deserts, and oceans.
+For over 50 years, we have protected endangered species and their habitats, produced ground-breaking publications, trained thousands of farmers and land managers to conserve habitat, and raised awareness about the importance and plights of invertebrates in forests, prairies, deserts, and oceans.
 Our key program areas are pollinator conservation, endangered species conservation, and reducing pesticide use and impacts.
 Click on the icons below to learn more about our work.

 Our founder, Robert Michael Pyle shares the story of the Society from its beginnings in 1971, and looks towards the future of invertebrate conservation.